taylormusolf/KickBacker/README.md

 ## Search:
 * Query is passed in via :wildcard in URL '/projects/search/:query' and then checked against project's title, category name, description, creator and location for a match.
 * Also set up a search term of 'everything' that returns all projects
+* If there are no results, user receives a message that no projects were found and all projects are returned.

 ![search](https://user-images.githubusercontent.com/71670060/119175892-420f8d00-ba1f-11eb-84eb-42ec4d5f0ebf.gif)